 Managing the LibreOffice Gallery

-Graphics in the Gallery are grouped by themes, such as Bullets, Rulers, and Backgrounds.
+Graphics in the Gallery are grouped by themes, such as Arrows, Diagrams, and People.
 You can create other groups or themes and add your own pictures or find extensions containing more graphics.

-The Gallery list box lists the available themes.
 Click on a theme to see its contents displayed in the Gallery window.

-You can display the Gallery in Icon View (Figure 128) or Detailed View, and you can hide or show the Gallery by clicking on the Hide button (similar to the Hide button for the Navigator and the Styles and Formatting windows when they are docked).
+You can display the Gallery in Icon View (Figure 128) or Detailed View (Figure 130), and you can hide or show the Gallery by clicking on the Sidebar’s Hide button.

-By default, the Gallery is docked above the workspace unless opened in the Sidebar when it is opened in a vertical orientation to the right of the work space.
-To expand the Gallery, position the pointer over the line that divides it from the top (or the left if the Sidebar Gallery) of the workspace.
-When the pointer changes to parallel lines with arrows, click and drag downward.
-The workspace resizes in response.